RedHatInsights/insights-pup/README.md

 ## Running with Tests

-TODO: There is currently no PUPP test suite
+TODO: There is currently no PUP test suite

 ## Deployment

-The PUPP service `master` branch has a webhook that notifies Openshift Dedicated cluster to build a new image in the `buildfactory` project.
+The PUP service `master` branch has a webhook that notifies Openshift Dedicated cluster to build a new image in the `buildfactory` project.
 The image build will then trigger a redployment of the service in `Platform-CI`.
 If the image is tested valid and operation, it should be tagged to `Platform-QA` for further testing, then finally copied to the Production cluster and the `Platform-Prod` project.

 ## Contributing